HexoCraft/AddLight/README.md

 ####Permissions:
 * AddLight.admin : Admin permission
-*

 ####Config:
-The plugin use metrics and an integrted updater.<br>Both can be disable in config.yml
+The plugin use metrics and an integrated updater.<br>Both can be disable in config.yml